-Why LEGO is great for young children’s development, according to the experts (and we totally agree)
+12 reasons why LEGO is great for kids' development, according to the experts (and we totally agree)

 LEGO is great for children’s development on so many levels - from pincer grip to hand-eye coordination and social confidence, plus its price point is accessible across the board, and - let's be honest - it really is fun for all ages, and kinda nostalgic too.

-Billed as one of the top Christmas toys it’s really easy to see why - LEGO keeps kids engaged and dads quiet too.
+Always high up on the year's top toys list it’s really easy to see why - LEGO keeps kids engaged.
 When LEGO was invented, it was aimed at children, but now with all the epic brand licensing, you’re also likely to buy it for a fun night in with friends over wine.
-For parents though, sometimes they’re faced with the LEGO vs Playmobil dilemma - but choices are made, regrets are aired and toys are Vinted, as is the circle of charity shop life.
+For parents though, sometimes they’re faced with the LEGO vs Playmobil dilemma - but choices are made, regrets are aired and toys are put up on Vinted, as is the circle of charity shop life.

 Why is LEGO great for development?